What is hayfever?

 Foods that support hayfever sufferers are those that reduce inflammation.
 Oily fish which increases our omega 3 fatty acids is anti-inflammatory.
 Aim to eat at least 3-4 times a week at either breakfast, lunch or dinner.
 We can also supplement with this especially over the season.
 Incorporate ginger, rosemary and thyme into your cooking.
 Make teas from fresh ginger and nettle.
 These foods will help counteract a runny nose and itchiness.

 Raw honey bought from local farms and bee keepers has been spoken about for a while and many have found taking a spoonful a day to be extremely helpful during pollen season.
-We stock the very popular Struan Heather Honey as recommended by Glasgow University.
+Propolis can also be helpful.

 Did you know that vitamin C is a natural anti-histamine?
 Supplementing during the season can be helpful.
 Most important is ensuring a rainbow diet with lots of flavonoids and a good range of nutrients.
 Encourage children to help you choose a wide variety of coloured fruit and vegetables when shopping at the supermarket.

 Another natural anti-histamine is quercetin found in foods such as red onion, peppers and citrus.
 This can be supplemented but if you are on medication, please contact a Nutritional therapist as it does have some drug nutrient interactions.

 The American Journal of Clinical Nutrition recently published a study where they gave 173 sufferers, during hayfever season, either 2 capsules of probiotics providing 3 billion units of bacteria or a placebo in this randomised controlled placebo trial.
 At the end of 8 weeks those taking the probiotics had improved (less symptoms) by 68%, compared to the placebo group who reported 19% improvement.
 The strains of bacteria used were Lactobacillus and Bifidobacteria which are found in a range of supplements.